GenHPF: General Healthcare Predictive Framework with Multi-task Multi-source Learning: Methodology

-where \textit{pool} is typically implemented as concatenation or summation of the elements.
-Note that we omitted the time interval in all equations to emphasize the fact that \oursarc{} differs from previous approaches in that it is the only approach to exploit all available information in a medical event: event type, all event names and all event values.
-Therefore, \oursarc{} provides a general solution applicable to any EHR system with different schema, making it schema-agnostic without requiring medical domain knowledge.
+where \textit{pool} is typically implemented as a concatenation or summation of the elements.
+Note that \oursarc{} differs from previous approaches in that it is the only approach to exploit all available information in a medical event, including the event type, all event names, and all event values.
+Therefore, \oursarc{} provides a general solution applicable to any EHR system with a different schema, making it schema-agnostic, without requiring medical domain knowledge.
+DescEmb~\cite{hur2022unifying} still cannot resolve this since it exploits only the feature value $v_i^{k}$.
+This approach does not take into account the need for the model to learn the semantics of column names, thereby necessitating only the selection of compatible features.

-{\textbf{Medical event aggregation.}\quad} To take advantage of the characteristics of EHR, where $P$ consists of a sequence of $\mathcal{M}_i$ and each $\mathcal{M}_i$ consists of a set of $A_i^k$, we design a hierarchical model consisting of the event encoder $f$, and the event aggregator $g$.
+{\textbf{Medical event aggregation.}} To leverage the EHR structure characteristics, where $P$ consists of a sequence of $\mathcal{M}_i$ and each $\mathcal{M}_i$ consists of a set of $A_i^k$, we design a hierarchical model consisting of the event encoder $f$, and the event aggregator $g$.